About Coconino County

 I had just finished my last bite of dinner when the phone rang: SAR.
 I'd heard some radio traffic about missing base jumpers earlier in the day while on another mission, but hours had passed with no call-out.
 I figured the situation had been resolved.
 I guess not.

-In the end, the divers did a thorough search but found nothing ... except some unusually huge crawdads.
+In the end, the divers did a thorough search but found nothing... except some unusually huge crawdads.

 So homeward bound we'd headed, listening to the radio traffic along the way.
-That's when we'd heard something about those missing base jumpers.
+That's when we'd heard about those missing base jumpers.

 "What's a base jumper?"
 I'd asked my friends.

 I was told that a base jumper is someone who puts on a parachute and jumps off a cliff.
 Oh.
 Is that, like, fun?
-Guess it is for some folks, but apparently this particular foursome, who'd jumped into the Little Colorado River gorge, hadn't planned well for getting out of the canyon once they'd jumped in.
+Guess it is for some folks, but apparently this particular foursome, who'd jumped into the Little Colorado River Gorge, hadn't planned well for getting out of the canyon once they'd jumped in.
 Oops.

 Base jumpers (Source: Wikimedia Commons)

 But there had been no call-out for SAR by the time we returned to the building.
-So I headed home, grabbed some microwavable dinner, and had been there for about an hour when that call finally came.
-And back to the SAR building I went.
-I figured this mission might be a bit more on the active side than the first--possibly a tech rescue--and I had plenty of energy in reserve.
+So, I headed home, grabbed some microwavable dinner, and had been there for about an hour when the call finally came.

-As it turned out, the reason for the delay before the call-out was the need for more investigation by the Sheriff's department to determine where exactly we needed to look.
+As it turned out, the reason for the delay before the call-out was the need for more investigation by the Sheriff's Department to determine where exactly we needed to look.
 They had received information using base jumper nomenclature, which was not marked on any map.
 Based on past experience, several areas were checked and the subjects' vehicle eventually located.
 And then SAR was called.

 Apparently, the four young men, ranging in age from 18 to 30, were now a day overdue, the reporting party had said.
-As I understand it, this was supposed to be a day trip.
-Jump, open parachutes, land, hike out.
+As I understand it, this was supposed to be a day trip: jump, open parachutes, land, hike out.
 But I guess the route out, which they'd heard about from someone somewhere, hadn't been so obvious.

 As we bumped our way along the unpaved roads, the Navajo officer on scene reported that one of the men had made it to the rim.
 Then another and another and, finally, the fourth.
-They were all basically okay ... and apparently wanting to know how they were going to get their gear out of the bottom of the canyon.
+They were all basically okay and apparently wanting to know how they were going to get their gear out of the bottom of the canyon.

-From what I heard, what they did get were citations for being on the Rez without permits and for "littering" by leaving gear down there.
+From what I heard, what they did get were citations for being on the rez without permits and for "littering" by leaving gear down there.

 The Little Colorado River meets up with the Colorado River in Grand Canyon